Yoshi's New Island: Development and release

-The third entry in the Yoshi's Island series, Yoshi's New Island had its development outsourced from Nintendo to Arzest, where some members had been involved in the development of the original Yoshi's Island (1995) and Yoshi's Island DS (2006).
+The third entry in the Yoshi's Island series, Yoshi's New Island had its development outsourced from Nintendo to Arzest, where some members had been involved in the development of the original Yoshi's Island and Yoshi's Island DS (2006).
 Masahide Kobayashi directed, founder Naoto Ohshima produced, Masamichi Harada was the art director, and Masayoshi Ishi composed the soundtrack with contributions from sound designer Kazumi Totaka.
 Arzest was assisted by several Nintendo developers, including level designers who had worked on games in the New Super Mario Bros. series.

-Nintendo producer Takashi Tezuka had previously directed both Super Mario World and the original Yoshi's Island.
-In an interview with Nintendo Life, Tezuka said that they choose to develop a sequel to Yoshi's Island over a follow-up to Yoshi's Story, due to the former's simplicity in gameplay and construction, and its art style better suited for the Nintendo 3DS.
-Oil paintings, watercolors, and crayon drawings in graphics helped retain what Tezuka described as the "warm and friendly vibe" of the original Yoshi's Island and the "handicraft feel" for which the series had become known.
+Nintendo producer Takashi Tezuka had previously directed both Super Mario World (1990) and the original Yoshi's Island.
+In an interview with Nintendo Life, Tezuka said they chose to develop a sequel to Yoshi's Island over a follow-up to Yoshi's Story (1997), due to the former's simplicity in gameplay and construction, as well as its art style being better suited for the Nintendo 3DS.
+Oil paintings, watercolors, and crayon drawings in graphics helped retain what Tezuka described as the "warm and friendly vibe" of the original Yoshi's Island, as well as the "handicraft feel" for which the series had become known.

 Yoshi's New Island was developed alongside Yoshi's Woolly World, sharing some level design staff despite the latter title being developed by Good-Feel.
 The Eggdozer concept originated from the development team's interest in "creating something big and impactful".
 Levels were made easier than those in previous Yoshi's Island games, whereas collectibles were intended to provide a challenge for more experienced players.

-During a Nintendo Direct presentation in April 2013, Nintendo President Satoru Iwata announced that a new Yoshi's Island game would be released for the 3DS.
+During a Nintendo Direct presentation on April 17, 2013, Nintendo President Satoru Iwata announced that a new Yoshi's Island game would be released for the 3DS.
 The game's name, a trailer, and a demo were revealed in June 2013 at E3, a video game trade show.
 Nintendo announced the game's release date in January 2014.
 In early March of that year, Nintendo announced a special-edition Yoshi-themed Nintendo 3DS XL, to be released alongside the game in North America and Europe on March 14; the system had been leaked in early February.
-At a promotional event on March 9, three young actors in California—Benjamin Stockham of About a Boy, Garrett Clayton of Teen Beach Movie, and Bella Thorne of Shake It Up—posed with the special-edition 3DS XL system and threw balloons containing green paint at a large egg.
+At a promotional event in California on March 9, three young actors – Benjamin Stockham of About a Boy, Garrett Clayton of Teen Beach Movie (2013), and Bella Thorne of Shake It Up – posed with the special-edition 3DS XL system and threw balloons containing green paint at a large egg.

 Yoshi's New Island was published by Nintendo in 2014, and was released in North America and Europe on March 14, in Australia the following day, and in Japan on July 24.
 Following the game's release, a limited-edition T-shirt featuring the Mega Eggdozer was made purchasable exclusively for members of Club Nintendo, a customer loyalty program that supplied rewards to members in Japan and other countries.
 In 2015, Yoshi's New Island was succeeded by Yoshi's Woolly World for the Wii U.